 "We live in a world of patterns."

 My creative work is inspired by my observation and analysis of patterns in natural forms.
 Geometry is the vocabulary of nature.
 It is a clear and universal language of communication.
-It reveals the seen and hidden patterns from the naked eye.
-Patterns are complex observable systems that have a mathematical formal order.
+It reveals the seen and hidden patterns in our universe Patterns are complex observable systems that have a mathematical formal order.
 My interest is to bridge the disciplines between mathematics and art and to metaphorically represent the concepts to create art.
 We relate to math/art

 on an intellectual and emotional level.
 It stretches our knowledge and challenges our pre-conceived concepts of paradigms.

 It allows us to communicate on a non-verbal level.

 My story began decades ago.
 It is a about my passion to understand structures and patterns found in the seen and invisible world.
 As a young child I loved nature.
 I began to draw forms in nature, although at that young age I did not understand their structure and patterns.
 Later, I began to analyze the natural forms that I had drawn and studied the mathematical formal order and concepts.
 The insights I have gained underlie the conceptual framework for the body of my creative work.